 In March 2020, the FASB issued ASU, Reference Rate Reform ("Topic 848") to provide optional guidance for a limited time to ease the potential burden in accounting for reference rate reform.
 The new guidance provides optional expedients and exceptions for applying U.S. Generally Accepted Accounting Principles ("GAAP") to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
 The amendments apply only to contracts and hedging relationships that reference London InterBank Offered Rate ("LIBOR") or another reference rate expected to be discontinued due to reference rate reform.
 These amendments are effective immediately and may be applied prospectively to contract modifications made and hedging relationships entered into or evaluated on or before December 31, 2022.
-We are currently evaluating our contracts and the optional expedients provided by the new standard.
+The Company did not utilize the optional expedients and exceptions provided by this ASU during the six months ended June 30, 2020.